 This works as a display of confidence, shifting their perception of the situation and (possibly) driving them to want the products again.
 Think of a child refusing to do something they enjoy because their parents ordered them to — once that pressure goes away, they can make a free decision and follow their personal preferences.

 Suppose that nothing you do in your email, from restating the benefits of the abandoned items to offering a discount, has any effect on the recipient’s inclination to buy.
 They already made their mind up about those items, firmly concluding that they were no longer interested.
 But that doesn’t mean they lack interest in comparable items — maybe they just read some reviews and concluded that those specific products weren’t worth buying.

 To cater to this, try listing some recommended products along with the abandoned items.
 If the stats of your online store show that 40% of the people who view a particular laptop go on to buy a totally different laptop, then that’s an obvious inclusion in a cart abandonment email to someone who left that first laptop in their cart.

 Even if you have a fool-proof strategy for reigniting the interest of abandoned cart shoppers, you need the right tools to pull it off.
-Sign up for a free Benchmark Email account to test out our light email automation and learn how you can automate email follow-up and turn abandoned carts into fresh sales for your business.
+Sign up for a free Benchmark Email account to test out our light email automation so you can automate email follow-up and our eCommerce Block feature, which allows users to promote their products via email.
+Both will help you turn abandoned carts into fresh sales for your business.